OrionReed/orionreed.com/src/posts/qrtp.md

 date: 2025-07-12
 ---

-Back in March, I was exploring the feasibility of doing WebRTC handshakes over unusual but readily available transports as part of the [folkjs](https://folkjs.org) project.
+Back in March, I was exploring the feasibility of doing WebRTC handshakes over _unusual but readily available transports_ as part of the [folkjs](https://folkjs.org) project.
 I explored [MQTT](https://en.wikipedia.org/wiki/MQTT), [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent), audio, and QR Codes.
 The silliness of using QR codes for data transfer seemed to strike a chord with some [people on Twitter](https://x.com/OrionReedOne/status/1901383095648927881) so I figured I would write down how this worked and the improvements I found along the way.

-I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so this post is also doubling as a practice round of sorts to get into the habit of writing things down.
+I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so expect more posts in the future as I get into the habit of writing things down.

-## Chunks, Headers, Acks
+## 1. Chunks, Headers, Acks

-To establish a WebRTC connection you need to exchange [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol) data.
-This can be 1-3 KB, depending on your needs.
-While QR codes can hold almost 3 KB of data, in practice it can be challenging to scan codes this large with your phone.
-It is _possible_ to reduce the SDP size down to around ~150 bytes, but I didn't know this at the time.
+To establish a WebRTC connection we need to send up to 3 KB[^1] of [SDP](https://en.wikipedia.org/wiki/Session_Description_Protocol) data in both directions, more than is practical for a single QR code.
+This lead me to the following design:

-To use QR codes for WebRTC handshakes we need to send a few kilobytes of data, both directions.
-One device sends an SDP _offer_ and the other device responds with an _answer_.
-The design I landed on for this is as follows:
+[^1]: It is _possible_ to reduce the SDP size down to around ~150 bytes, but I didn't know this at the time.
+I hope to elaborate on this in a future post.

 1. Device $A$ splits its message into QR-sized chunks
 2. Device $B$ receives the first chunk and updates an acknowledgement hash (ack) in the QR header